 Data management planning consists of defining the strategy that you plan to use for managing data and documentation generated within the project.
 It is about thinking upfront what’s the best way to avoid problems or unexpected costs related to data management, and set the conditions for your research data to achieve the highest possible impact in science, even after the end of the project.

 Solutions regarding the handling of the data generated within a project is usually formalised in a Data Management Plan (DMP).
-A DMP is a document describing several aspects of the data management process which occur before, during and after the end of a project.
-Common components of a DMP are:
+A DMP is a document describing several aspects of the data management process which occur before, during and after the end of a project (see the Data Management Plan page).

-It is good research practice to take care of your research data and have a data management plan.
+It is good research practice to take care of your research data and have a DMP.
 It will make your work more efficient, facilitate team work and use of services and tools.
 Moreover, a detailed DMP would help in making your research data more FAIR.
-Advantages of making a data management plan:
+Advantages of making a DMP: